Introduction

 However, there are notable drawbacks to consider:

-- Higher Rates for Rental Properties: A HELOC on investment property generally has elevated variable interest rates, which could be a considerable disadvantage for prospective borrowers.
+- Higher Rates for Rental Properties: A HELOC on investment property generally has elevated interest rates, which could be a considerable disadvantage for prospective borrowers.

 Explore Alternatives to HELOCs for Investment Financing